King John and the Abbot of Canterbury

 BBA | BBA-BI | BBA-TT | BCIS

-The poem seems to be much humorous and satirical.
-So far it imparts the idea of human knowledge and wisdom, it is appropriate but in whatever way the King Abbot and the Shepherd are presented, they don’t seem believable and convincing.
+The poem seems to be humorous and satirical.
+So far it imparts the idea of human knowledge and wisdom, it is appropriate but in whatever way King Abbot and the Shepherd are presented, they don’t seem believable and convincing.
 Since the king fails to recognize the shepherd changed as abbot.
 Similarly, the shepherd is presented in such a way that doesn’t fit him to be more than that it mocks the formal education.
-It is too difficult to accept it.
+It is too difficult to accept.

-- Can a king ask such nonsense question to a reputed Abbot?
+- Can a king ask such nonsense questions to a reputed Abbot?

 - Don’t you think Shepherd’s answers are controversial?

 - How can the king leave the person so easily who betrayed him?

 Reading this poem, I am too much impressed with the fact that only the formal education doesn’t make people capable, rather they may learn many things from the practical experiences too.
 Having seen in my village, I come to know that many old people are capable of doing various things which other educated men don’t know.
 So people can learn many things from their practical knowledge and experience.